perxpective/BED-CA2/README.md

 - transfers.html

 ## Updates to Basic Requirement Fulfillment (Additional Endpoints)
-Added the following additional endpoints to enable maximum functionality of the website:
+Endpoints can be found in the Microsoft Word Documentation found in the GitHub repository.

 ## Basic Requirements Fulfillment
 - Persistent login (Storing of JWT Token and User ID on Local Storage)